Anon-Planet/thgtoa/docs/contribute/index.md

 ## Content Contributions

 You can easily contribute code or information suggestions at our code repositories listed at the bottom of the website and on the [Mirrors](../mirrors/index.md) tab above.
 We have many options that are easily accessible.
 Please follow our [contributing guidelines](../code/index.md) and use good PR syntax.
+Be sure to go to the [developer guide](../code/index.md) first.

 **Thank you for any contribution.
 All donations will be mentioned on this page.**